esengendo/PDFConversation/README.md

-# README for PDF Conversational Interface Application
+# PDF Conversational Interface Application

 ## Overview
 The PDF Conversational Interface Application is a tool that combines the capabilities of LangChain, OpenAI, and Streamlit.
 This application allows users to upload multiple PDF documents and interact with them through a conversational interface.
 It processes the text within these documents, enabling users to ask questions and receive information based on the document contents.